Singapore Landmarks

 MRT: Raffles Place Station

-The Merlion was commissioned by the Singapore Tourism Board in 1964 and quickly became Singapore’s icon to the rest of the world.
+The Merlion was commissioned in 1964 and quickly became Singapore’s icon to the rest of the world.
 The lion head represents the lion seen by Prince Sang Nila Utama when he rediscovered Singapura in 11 AD – Singa meaning lion and pura meaning city in Sanskrit.
 Before this Singapore was known as Temasek, which is the Javanese word for sea.
 Thus, the fish tail symbolises Singapore’s humble beginnings as a fishing village.

 National Library Singapore Garden Walks